 What is angina pectoris?

-Angina pectoris (or just angina) is the medical term for pain or discomfort experienced in the chest area.
+Angina pectoris (angina) is the medical term for pain or discomfort experienced in the chest area.

 Usually a symptom of an underlying health problem, it occurs due to myocardial ischemia, where the body’s coronary arteries are obstructed or spasm, restricting blood flow and oxygen to the heart.

-The term originates from the Latin words angere and pectus, which mean strangle and chest.
+The term originates from the Latin words angere and pectus, which mean strangle and chest in English.
 The condition can thus be translated as a strangling sensation in the chest.

 Are there different types of angina?